SoftHu/tos_avg/En/heart_4_2_8.md

 I'll give &lbrace;playername&rbrace; special treatment!]
 1754553000530537 -->1754553083090541[<b>Speaker 👉 Kinntarou:</b>

-Miss Ama...
+Miss Ama…
 when can I cook?
 I wanna help out at the tavern too.
-Ritsuryo has someone teaching him...]
+Ritsuryo has someone teaching him…]
 1754553083090541 -->1754553386020462[<b>Speaker 👉 Shuten:</b>

-Well...
+Well…
-I don't know how to cook either...]
+I don't know how to cook either…]
 1754553386020462 -->1754555144559215{ }
 1754555144559215 -->|I can teach Kinntarou.|1754555186528885[ ]
 1754555144559215 -->|Would you like to learn from me?|1754555186528885[ ]